dotnet/winforms/README.md

 months.
 The reason it takes some time is that we need to support & build all the pieces in an open source way, which requires decoupling the code base from our internal engineering system.
-At the same time, we don't want to block open sourcing until the port is complete either.
+At the same time, we don't want to block open sourcing until the port is complete.
 This is similar to how other .NET Core repos with existing code have been brought up, such as [CoreFx](https://github.com/dotnet/corefx).